Mad Anthonys Children's Foundation

 On southwest corner of West Wayne and College Street facing college street.
 Discussions about an old drawing posted March 2, 2015 and old map showing Allen County Fairgrounds and Methodist College posted March 3, 2015 on West Central Neighborhood on Facebook.
 A photo titled Wayne Street Methodist Episcopal College, Fort Wayne IN: front view, 1889.
-With three men standing at the bottom of the front steps on the Allen County Community Album at the Allen County Public Library.
+With three men standing at the bottom of the front steps on the Allen County Public Library Digital Collections at the Allen County Public Library.

 1936 nursing class photo from The Indiana Album